 ALPS Mountaineering Lightweight Series Self-Inflating Mattress

-This is similar to the one we have, which is no longer available, and actually has better reviews.
+This is similar to the one we have and actually has better reviews (ours is no longer available).
 In my experience, thin mattresses like this one stay firmer than the thicker ones.

 Memory Foam Mattress Topper by Threshold